jeremiah-shaulov/office_spirit_mysql/README.md

 ![image](./readme-assets/sql-logger-1.png)

+The default logger truncates long queries to maximum 10,000 bytes, and long query parameters to 3,000 bytes.

 This library allows you to provide your own custom logger.
 This can be any object that implements `SqlLogger` interface: